codejeroo/recipe-page-main/README.md

 ### What I learned

-I learned how to use and apply ul and li.
-I also learned how to use hover effects in css.
+I learned how to use and implement media querries.
+It was hard.

 ### Continued development

-I will this as an opportunity to further master flexbox and I guess make my pages more dynamic.
+I want to master responsive web design more.

 ## Author
 - Frontend Mentor - [(https://www.frontendmentor.io/profile/codejeroo)]